INSTRUCTIONS TO AUTHORS

 Online supporting information

-The body of text and references should not exceed 30 pages of A4 format paper, double-spaced typescript, with 2.5 cm margins.
-Authors of longer manuscripts must follow the instructions for Special Issues, above.
+The body of text and references should not exceed 40 pages of A4 format paper, double-spaced typescript, with 2.5 cm margins.
+Authors of longer manuscripts should contact the Editors prior to submission (see also instructions for Special Issues, above).

 This should include the article title and author names and addresses (including email addresses).
-Article titles should use headline-style capitalization, be concise and, where appropriate, include names of higher taxa, but they should not include names of new taxa.
+Article titles should use headline-style capitalization, be concise, and, where appropriate, include names of higher taxa, but they should not include names of new taxa.
 Names of institutions should be written in full (e.g., Consejo Nacional de Investigaciones Científicas y Técnicas, not CONICET).
-Multi-author manuscripts must identify a corresponding author and address.
-An email address must be provided for the corresponding author but can also be included for all authors.
+Multi-author manuscripts must identify the corresponding author and his/her postal and email addresses.
+For example:

 Strengthening Population Inference in Herpetofaunal Studies by Addressing Detection Probability